mikependon/RepoDB/Docs/pages/connection.rst

 BulkInsert
 ----------

 Bulk insert a list of data entity objects into the database.
-Only available for SQL Server data provider.
+Only available for SQL Server and Postgre SQL data provider.

 .. highlight:: c#